stevenimpson/stevenimpson.github.io/_posts/2025-01-13-2024-music---the-steven-shortlist.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/0UQUfbqiTBfHxtuzW55ept?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
 It couldn’t be a Steven music list without a ska release, it just wouldn’t be right.
 Half Past Two have been simmering in the background of my ska enjoyment for a few years now but really came to the fore with Talk Is Killing Me.
 The title track is fantastic, but Dominos is the standout for me.

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/2iS4pBIiQf4sCTJLZ5n8dy?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
+Smile took a while to grow on me.
+I've enjoyed almost everything that porter Robinson has put out in the past and under various projects but for whatever reason this one didn't land immediately.
+I came back to it a few months after and it clicked.
+It's poppier, it's personal, and has some of the coolest drops I've heard all year.
+Cheerleader has been on repeat ever since.

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/0PJy01gyvPzbUXM5FZuAOr?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 There are heaps more releases I loved this year, but I can’t write about them all.
 I did make a playlist of my faves of the year though, and you can listen to it right here!

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/0PJy01gyvPzbUXM5FZuAOr?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-Thanks for reading!
-It’s been a great 2024 for music, here’s to a great 2025 of tunes.